What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you say?

 Related: Comforting Scripture Verses

 41. So very sorry for your loss.
-Out hearts are breaking for you.
+Out hearts are breaking with you and for you.
 Sending lots of love your way.

 43. Just wanted to reach out and let you know that you have my heartfelt condolences during this difficult time.

-47. Dear _____, I am sorry for your loss.
-I know how tricky grief can be…one day you’re fine and the next day you aren’t.
-Please keep me in mind if you find that you need anything at all in the days and weeks ahead, I am here for you.
+47. Dear friend, I am sorry for your loss.
+I know how tricky grief can be… one day you’re fine and the next day you aren’t.
+Please keep me in mind if you find that you need anything at all in the days and weeks ahead.
+I am here for you.

-48. Grief has no time table.
+48. My condolences, my dear friend.
+Grief has no time table.
 Take as much time as you need to process your bereavement and to heal your heart.
 I will be here for you every step of the way should you need a helping hand.

 49. Flowers fade, but words live on.
 I hope this note finds you well, even as you continue to mourn the loss of your loved one.
 Please reach out to me if there’s anything you need or anything I can help with.

 51. I’m so very sorry for your loss.
 Grief is a universal language that each person speaks but must experience on their own.
-That said, I have been there and am here for you now.
+That said, I have been there and am here for you now during this tragic time.

 52. I know we haven’t talked in a while, and it’s been forever since I visited.
 I’m so sorry for that.
 I’m even more sorry for the loss of _____.
 I can’t imagine what you’re going through.
 It’s so unfair that you have to be without him/her now, but I want you to know that I am here for you now, and plan on visiting soon.
 Please call or text me when you’re ready.